 We obtain LNG from our own plants as well as through relationships with suppliers.
-We own and operate LNG liquefaction plants near Houston, Texas and Boron, California, and we plan to build two new LNG plants in connection with our strategic collaboration with GE (see note 13 to our condensed consolidated financial statements).
+We own and operate LNG liquefaction plants near Houston, Texas and Boron, California, and we plan to build two new LNG plants in connection with our strategic collaboration with General Electric Capital Corporation ("GE") (see note 12 to our condensed consolidated financial statements).
 We expect that these additional plants, as well as our planned expansion of our Boron, California plant, and other plants to be built by us or third parties in the future, will be necessary to secure sufficient sources of LNG in the future.

-We sell LNG on a bulk basis to fleet customers, who often own and operate their fueling stations.
-Increasingly, we also sell LNG to fleet and other customers at our public-access LNG stations.
-During 2012 and the first six months of 2013, we procured 44% and 37%, respectively, of our LNG from third-party producers, and we produced the remainder of the LNG at our liquefaction plants in Texas and California.
+We sell LNG on a bulk basis to fleet customers, who often own and operate their fueling stations, and we also sell LNG to fleet and other customers at our public-access LNG stations.
+During 2012 and 2013, we procured 44% and 33%, respectively, of our LNG from third-party producers, and we produced the remainder of the LNG at our liquefaction plants in Texas and California.
 We expect to enter additional purchase contracts with third party LNG producers in the future.
-For LNG that we purchase from third parties, we have entered into, and may enter into additional "take or pay" contracts that require us to purchase minimum volumes of LNG at index- based rates.
-We deliver LNG via our fleet of 80 tanker trailers to fueling stations, where it is stored and dispensed in liquid form into vehicles.
-We sell LNG principally through supply contracts that are priced on an index-plus basis.
+For LNG that we purchase from third parties, we have entered into, and may enter into additional "take or pay" contracts that require us to purchase minimum volumes of LNG at index-based rates.
+We deliver LNG via our fleet of 88 tanker trailers to fueling stations, where it is stored and dispensed in liquid form into vehicles.
+For LNG customers who own and operate their fueling stations, we sell LNG through supply contracts that are priced on an index-plus basis.
 LNG sales revenues based on an index-plus methodology increase or decrease as a result of an increase or decrease in the price of natural gas.
 Our LNG contracts provide that we charge our customers periodically based on the volume of LNG supplied.
-We also sell LNG on a per fill-up basis at prices we set at the pump based on prevailing market conditions.
+We also sell LNG on a per fill-up basis at prices we set at public access stations based on prevailing market conditions.
+LNG generally costs more than CNG as LNG must be liquefied and transported, and the U.S. government imposes higher fuel taxes on LNG.